Introduced by Brian Corcoran, Managing Editor, Emmanuel Research Review

 Advice from host congregation to host congregation:

-It is sometimes easier to share amongst three or more churches because it reduces the potential of an "us and them" mentality developing
+- It is sometimes easier to share among three or more churches because it reduces the potential of an "us and them" mentality developing

 Advice from guest congregation to guest congregation:

 - Be proactive with conflicts and show your servant attitude

 - Take good care of the children and the equipment

 - Make sure that the members of your congregation know what you have agreed on with the owner

 - Pray for the host congregation as part of your ministry; this enables the members to value the space and helps them to take good care of it

 - Seek the Lord on where you should be and who you should be with